ARM-software/arm-trusted-firmware/docs/cpu-specific-build-macros.rst

 -  ``ERRATA_A75_790748``: This applies errata 790748 workaround to Cortex-A75
     CPU.
 This needs to be enabled only for revision r0p0 of the CPU.

+For Cortex-A76, the following errata build flags are defined :

+-  ``ERRATA_A76_1130799``: This applies errata 1130799 workaround to Cortex-A76
+   CPU.
+This needs to be enabled only for revision <= r2p0 of the CPU.

 DSU Errata Workarounds
 ----------------------